Sudeva Delhi FC

 Sudeva Delhi Football Club is an Indian professional football club based in Delhi.
 The club competed in the I-League 2, the third tier of the Indian football league system, after getting relegated from the second tier I-League in 2022–23.
-It currently competes in the Delhi Premier League.
+It mainly competes in the Delhi Premier League.

 Founded as Sudeva Moonlight FC in 2014, and affiliated with Football Delhi (FD).
 They joined I-League in 2020–21 season and became the first club from the capital city to do so.
 Paul Williams, local English publican, has brought a 20% stake in the club.

 History

 The beginning

 Sudeva as a sporting organization, was incorporated in 2014 in Delhi by two young entrepreneurs, Anuj Gupta, a solicitor in England and Vijay Hakari, an environmentalist, sharing a common passion for raising the standards of football training in the country.
 The organization runs grassroots programs for potential talent, starting from the age of 9, right up to the senior level.